 You will be required to remit GST funds to New Zealand quarterly.
 The lone exception to this is the first period, which is a length of four months (December 1st, 2019 to March 31st, 2020).
 You will have until the 28th of the month following the end of the quarter to remit GST except for Q1, which has a deadline of May 7th.

 Here is a schedule:

-It may be tempting for some merchants that are over the NZ$60,000 threshold to want to avoid registering for GST.
+It may be tempting for some merchants over the 60,000 NZD threshold to want to avoid registering for GST.

-Below is information directly from the NZ government website on how they will handle non-compliance.
+Below is information directly from the NZ government on how they will handle non-compliance.

 If a business does not want to work with us, New Zealand has agreements with other countries on:

 These agreements cover an extensive network of jurisdictions, including our major trading partners.

 The agreements mean New Zealand can request other foreign tax authorities to provide information about foreign taxpayers, as well as share information with foreign tax authorities about foreign taxpayers that are under audit in New Zealand.
 Inland Revenue and Customs will also share information and work together to help identify instances of non-compliance.

 When we detect someone has not registered for GST when they should be, we can:

 - Issue a default assessment of the GST liability